 6. Cool out of hot oven before chilling

 After it has finished baking (make sure its still jiggly and soft when you take it out), take it out of the convection oven and cool in room temperature.

 For the flavors to fully develop and the middle to set, the cheesecake needs to be refrigerated for several hours so do not take the basque cheesecake out of the springform pan.
-Leave it in the springfrom pan to chill so it can keep its unique shape and finish setting in the fridge.
+Leave it in the springform pan to chill so it can keep its unique shape and finish sitting in the fridge.